git-for-windows/git-for-windows.github.io/Releasing-Git-for-Windows.md

 - Making sure that there are no unaddressed issues
 - Rebasing Git for Windows' patches
 - Opening a PR to kick off a PR build (and waiting for it to succeed)
-- Kicking off the "Git Artifacts" Azure Pipeline
+- Kicking off the `/git-artifacts` slash command
 - Verifying that the resulting installer works
-- Kicking off the Azure Release Pipeline that publishes the release
+- Kicking off the `/release` slash command that publishes the release
 - Pushing directly to `main` to close the PR and set the stage for the Azure Pipeline (at some stage during the `-rc<N>` cycle)

 Note: the hardest part is traditonally preparing `-rc0` of every major release.